 By exploring and running Python and R code in Cloudera Data Science Workbench (CDSW), you’ll gain familiarity with these these two languages and their ecosystems of data science tools, plus SQL, Spark, and TensorFlow.
 By practicing on sets of equivalent data science and machine learning workflows implemented using these different languages and frameworks, you’ll overcome the obstacles to getting started using these tools.

 Ian Cook is a data scientist at Cloudera and the author of several R packages, including implyr.
-Previously, he was a data scientist at TIBCO and a statistical software developer at Advanced Micro Devices.
-Ian is cofounder of Research Triangle Analysts, the largest data science meetup group in the Raleigh, North Carolina, area, where he lives with his wife and two young children.
+Previously, he was a data scientist at TIBCO and a statistical software developer at AMD.
+Ian is a cofounder of Research Triangle Analysts, the largest data science meetup group in the Raleigh, North Carolina, area, where he lives with his wife and two young children.
 He holds an MS in statistics from Lehigh University and a BS in applied mathematics from Stony Brook University.

 Get the Platinum pass or the Training pass to add this course to your package.